 In big box stores around the country, shelves are being emptied of essential items like toilet tissue, rubbing alcohol, and first aid supplies.
 It’s now nearly impossible to find face masks, laetrile gloves, or other protective gear.
-Many people know what lies ahead.
+Unfortunately, many people know what lies ahead.

 Right now, the least you should do is to prepare for lockdown.
 Gather food, water, and essentials to last at least 4-6 weeks.
-Such measures may sound alarmist, but when you think about it, it is a perfectly rational thing to do.
-After all, many of us live in areas where hurricanes, tornadoes, floods, and earthquakes are always a possibility.
+Such measures may sound alarmist, but it is a perfectly rational thing to do when you think about it.
+After all, many of us live in areas where hurricanes, tornadoes, floods, and earthquakes are always possible.

 Preparation makes sense, whether or not the US declares a quarantine.
 The worst that could happen from being prepared is that you and your family will have a lot of canned food available for other types of natural disasters or to donate to your local food bank.

 If you have any questions or concerns about how you can make your wealth safer in the face of multiple threats, please contact me.

 Premium gift for you for registering for my newsletter